gaehlerm/SoftwareEngineering/README.md

 After swapping the last two lines, this code cannot be executed anymore as the variable `shopping_list` is not initialized at the `go_shopping` function call.
 When executing the code above you will get an error, `NameError: name 'shopping_list' is not defined`.
 This prevents you from calling the functions in the wrong order.

 Long story short: make sure your functions never have side effects.
 Functions and methods should only have an effect on the class instance or, if necessary, to mutable arguments.
-If possible, enforce temporal coupling.
+If possible, enforce temporal coupling, for example by using functional programming.

 ## Number of arguments
-As for the length of the function, the number of arguments should be as small as possible as well.
+As for the length of the function, the number of arguments should also be as small as possible.
 This simplifies the function a lot.
 Here I try to give you a rough estimate on how many variables a function or method may have.
 But this ultimately depends on the general complexity of the code, etc.

-Now there are very few functions with zero arguments (though of course there are plenty of methods with zero arguments using class variables as a replacement for function arguments).
+Now there are very few functions with zero arguments (though of course there are plenty of methods with zero arguments using class variables as a replacement for function arguments, the argument here holds only for functions and not for methods).
 These functions are the easiest, they always behave the same way.
 There’s not much to test, but at the same time there isn't much such a function can do.

 As a function has more arguments, it can contain more functionality.
 Yet at the same time the more complex it will become.
 Functions with one or two arguments are usually fairly easy to handle and they should cover most of the code.
 Functions with three arguments are already quite complex.
 They are hard to understand and hard to test.